Skip to content

 Interesting Connections: The Etymology of Weariness

-The word weary comes from the Old English werig, which originally meant "wandering" or "stumbling."
-It perfectly captures the physical manifestation of being drained—the loss of a steady path.
-This differs from the word tired, which likely comes from the Old English teorian, meaning "to fail" or "to become exhausted."
+The word 'weary' comes from the Old English werig, meaning "wandering" or "stumbling," perfectly capturing the physical manifestation of being drained—the loss of a steady path.
+This differs from 'tired,' likely from Old English teorian, meaning "to fail" or "to become exhausted."

-In cultural terms, the concept of the good traveler having no fixed plans suggests that we feel the most drained when we are forced into rigid structures.
-Flexibility and spontaneity act as the lubricants of the mind, preventing the friction that leads to burnout.
+Culturally, the concept of the good traveller having no fixed plans suggests we feel most drained when forced into rigid structures.
+Flexibility and spontaneity act as mental lubricants, preventing the friction that leads to burnout.

 Frequently Asked Questions